epfl-ada/ada-2024-project-bigdada/README.md

 8. Do sequels or franchise movies follow different patterns in their endings compared to standalone films?
 Investigating whether franchise movies are more likely to have open-ended or happy endings to encourage future installments could reveal a unique trend in storytelling within cinematic universes.

-9. Is there a connection between production studios and the type of endings their movies typically have?
-Certain studios might have brand identities tied to specific types of storytelling.
-For example, do studios known for family-friendly content favor happy endings?

 ### Proposed Additional Datasets